Can You Pawn a Broken Console? Yes—Here’s How to Get Paid for Damaged PS5, Xbox, or Switch

 How To Pawn Shop Broken Console PS5 Xbox Nintendo Switch

-Derived from salvage quotes on PS5, Xbox Series X, and Switch consoles across Texas, Arizona, and Illinois partner shops (Batch 2025-10-b1).
+Derived from salvage scenarios and benchmark rows on PS5, Xbox Series X, and Switch hardware in Batch 2026-05-b2.

 • Typical pawn range (national): Broken consoles typically receive 15–40% of working pawn offer ranges